milli9d/JavaRepo/JDBC Server Client MultiThread/readme.md

 5. Read-Only Console
 : Both Server and Client implements a built-in Read-Only Console to give easy interface to the system , Console displays current instruction process and status.
 ---
+## How to DEMO

+1. Clone directory to your local machine , make sure you have JDK installed.
+2. You can run directly using compiled JAR files in the root directory.
+The system is set to communicate on localhost for these compiled binaries , you can run both Server and Client on the same machine.
+3. You can also compile the program yourself using the latest JDK, the full source is available in the directory.
+    Requirements:

+       1. JDBC
+       2. SQLite
+       3. JDK
+       4. JavaFX Swing
+  ---
 This application was submitted as a Capstone Project for CS-9053 Intro To Java at NYU and recieved a perfect score.